 - By the stringent code of ethics to which all trustees are subject;

 - By the mechanism in place to mediate any dispute you may have.

-What does a Licensed Insolvency Trustee do for me?
+What does a Licensed Insolvency/Bankruptcy Trustee Do for Me?

-- To take whatever money they recover, and distribute it to the creditors at the end of your bankruptcy.
+- To take whatever money they recover, and distribute it to the creditors at the end of the bankruptcy.

-A person has to use a trustee if he or she goes bankrupt.
-However, trustees are not just for filing bankruptcy.
-They are also Professional Debt Consultants and can:
+A person has to use a Trustee if he or she goes bankrupt.
+However, Trustees are not just for filing bankruptcy.
+They are also professional debt experts can: